-I specialize in the treatment and support of adolescents & young adults (ages 8-24 years old) diagnosed with anorexia nervosa, bulimia nervosa, and binge eating disorder.
+Lexie and Madison specialize in the treatment and support of adolescents & young adults (ages 8-24 years old) diagnosed with anorexia nervosa, bulimia nervosa, and binge eating disorder.
 The approaches described below are evidence-based and comprehensive in nature.
-I will work closely with my client as well as his or her support system- parents, grandparents, gaurdians, aunts & uncles, dietician, physician, or close friends- as we explore the many facets of their diagnosis and experience food and body freedom once and for all.
+We will work closely with clients as well as their support system- parents, grandparents, gaurdians, aunts & uncles, dietician, physician, or close friends- as we explore the many facets of their diagnosis and experience food and body freedom once and for all.

 Family-Based Treatment (FBT) is the most effective way of treating anorexia in adolescents and young adults.
 Involving a support system (ideally parents & gaurdians, but grandparents, aunts, uncles, or close friends also can step into this role) is crucial in the recovery of you or your loved one.
-Weekly sessions with both the support system as well as you or your loved one individually to promote body acceptance, uncover poor self-esteem, acknowledge perfectionism, discuss the prior week’s struggles, and oftentimes discover what ultimately led to the eating disorder, are many of the areas we will focus on in my office.
-If you or your loved one is in the beginning stages of recovery, I am happy to refer you to, and work closely with, a dietician that specializes in eating disorders as well as work hand-in-hand with your primary physician regarding regular weigh-ins and to ensure stable vitals.
+Weekly sessions with both the support system as well as you or your loved one individually to promote body acceptance, uncover poor self-esteem, acknowledge perfectionism, discuss the prior week’s struggles, and oftentimes discover what ultimately led to the eating disorder, are many of the areas we will focus on in our office.
+If you or your loved one is in the beginning stages of recovery, we are happy to refer you to, and work closely with, a dietician that specializes in eating disorders as well as work hand-in-hand with your primary physician regarding regular weigh-ins and to ensure stable vitals.
 Working as a team to ensure proper care will be of utmost importance as you make your way through this journey

 & Binge Eating Disorder (B.E.D):